Marcel Rømer

-Marcel Ibsen Rømer (/da/; born 8 August 1991) is a Danish professional footballer who plays as a midfielder for Icelandic Besta deild karla club KA Akureyri.
+Marcel Ibsen Rømer (/da/; born 8 August 1991) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club HB Køge.

 Career

 HB Køge

 Rømer started his youth career with Køge Boldklub before moving to the youth academy of Herfølge Boldklub at age 9.
 On 1 November 2009, Rømer made his professional debut for the merger club, HB Køge, as a late substitute for Lasse Kronborg in a 0–0 draw against SønderjyskE.
 He played four full seasons for the club, in which he made 105 total appearances, scoring four goals.

 Viborg

 In September 2013, on the last day of the transfer window, Rømer signed a three-year contract with Viborg FF.
 He made his debut on 15 September in a 1–0 away win over AGF.

 In his three seasons with Viborg, Rømer made a total of 63 appearances, in which he scored five goals.